WIND (AM): Spanish era

 In 1985, Westinghouse announced that they would sell WIND to Tichenor Radio for $6.85 million.
-On December 12, 1985, at 1:03 p.m., on the same day of the closing of the sale to Tichenor, WIND officially signed off the air by playing "The Whiffenpoof Song" and "The Star-Spangled Banner".
+On December 12, 1985, at 1:03 pm, on the same day of the closing of the sale to Tichenor, WIND officially signed off the air by playing "The Whiffenpoof Song" and "The Star-Spangled Banner".
 Soon thereafter, WIND signed back on the air, with a Spanish language format.
 The station aired Mexican mariachi and ranchera music and was branded "La Tremenda".
 By the late 1990s, the station was airing a Spanish talk/romantica format.
 In 1997, Tichenor Media merged with Heftel Broadcasting to form the Hispanic Broadcasting Corporation, which merged with Univision Communications in 2004.
 In October 2003, the station's talk programming moved to AM 1200 WRTO, and it began airing a Spanish adult contemporary format.

 Second talk era

 In 2004, Univision Radio announced a multi-station swap with Salem Communications.
 This resulted in Salem acquiring WIND, while Univision Radio received 106.7 WZFS (now WPPN).

 On November 1, 2004, WIND once again became an English-language talk station.
 Its original line-up included Bill Bennett, Laura Ingraham, Dennis Prager, Michael Medved, Michael Savage, Hugh Hewitt, and Mike Gallagher.

 In July 2005, WIND entered into an agreement with the University of Illinois to carry Fighting Illini football and men's basketball games, as well as the coaches shows, through the Illini Sports Radio Network.
 Those broadcasts continued through the 2013 football season, with the Illini moving back to their longtime Chicago affiliate, WSCR.
 WIND was formerly the alternate station of the Chicago Blackhawks and the Northwestern Wildcats in the case of scheduling conflicts at their flagship, WGN.

 On January 21, 2013, WIND rebranded as AM 560 The Answer, to follow suit with other Salem Communications-owned stations.

 In 2014, WIND became the Chicago radio home for Northern Illinois Huskies football.
+"Beyond The Beltway" with Bruce DuMont was heard on Sunday evenings until January 19, 2025.